jaredfolkins/badactor/README.md

 # BadActor

 BadActor is an in-memory, application driven jailer built in the spirit of fail2ban.
-It can be used as either middleware with its primary goal to increase the expense for "bad actors" who engage in system probing or attacks.
+A middleware with the primary goal to increase the expense for "bad actors" who engage in system probing or attacks.

 <sup><sup>The BadActor logo is based on [Renee French's](http://reneefrench.blogspot.com) wonderful gopher.
 Thanks Renee!</sup></sup>
 # Install